300x3/ALWAYSON/README.md

 # 19. Work Queue and Issue Log

+## work 000005 - UPDATE README WITH ACTUAL FRONTEND WEBSITE DETAILS
+UPDATE THIS README, SECTION 7.1 TO INCLUDE THE ACTUAL FRONTEND WEBSITE DETAILS AS LISTED HERE: https://github.com/300x3/HTML-300X3   INCLUDING THE WEBSITE LAYOUT, AND PLAN TO INTEGRATE A SALES LINK BEHIND / WITHIN THE MODAL FOR EVERY ITEM LISTED IN "EQUIPMENT" "BUILDING" "VEHICLE" SECTIONS.

 ## WORK 000010 — Validate Tokodon, Local Mastodon, OpenClaw, and Local LLM

 **Status:** Blocked pending operator-led interactive login and confirmation.